uwescience/myria-docs/index.markdown

 The instructions to deploy MyriaX on Amazon EC2 will be posted here shortly.

 ### Part 2: Running queries on the service
-After you setup the engine, you can upload data and run queries through the [Python](myriapython.html) API.
+After you setup the engine, you can upload data and run queries through the [Python](myriapython.html) API under the "Using Python with your own Myria Deployment" section.
 An alternative way to run queries is via the [Myria Web](myriaweb.html) interface.

 ## Myria for developers